 Do you spray the blueberries with anything?

-As of yet, we have not needed to spray the blueberries with anything.
-We are always on the lookout for pests and try to nip any problems in the bud.
+Generally no. We are always on the lookout for pests and try to nip any problems in the bud.
 If we need to spray in the future we will use the minimum amount of organic and conventional crop protection possible to keep our berries safe and of the highest quality.
 If you spot anything concerning, please notify a staff member.